metal3d/idok/README.md

 	idok -target=IP_OF_KODI_OR_XBMC /path/to/media.mp3

-That command open port 8080 (http-alt) to stream media.
+That command open LOCAL port 8080 (http-alt) to stream media.
 If you want to use another port:

 	idok -port=1234 -target=IP_OF_KODI_OR_XBMC \
+	/path/to/media.mp3

+If your kodi installation use another port for jsonrpc, you may change "target port":

+	idok -target-port=80 -target=IP_OF_KODI_OR_XBMC \
 	/path/to/media.mp3

 **Note**